rahultube3/gen-ai-projects/legal-document-review/FINAL_IMPLEMENTATION_SUMMARY.md

 ## 🏆 **Project Conclusion**

 ### **Implementation Success**
-The Legal Document Review System has been successfully implemented as a comprehensive, production-ready solution that meets all specified requirements and exceeds expectations in several key areas.
+The AI-powered Legal Document Search System has been successfully implemented as a comprehensive, production-ready solution that meets all specified requirements and exceeds expectations in several key areas.
 The system provides:

 - **Advanced AI-powered search** capabilities that significantly improve legal research efficiency
 - **Robust compliance features** that ensure ethical and regulatory compliance